Dovzhenko Film Studios: History

 Since 1930, cinema has become under the control of the state and has served to spread the ideology of communism among the population.
 Still, the 1930s for the Kyiv Film Factory were important years of formation.

 In October 1941, the studio was evacuated to Tashkent, where it will continue its activities until the liberation of Kyiv.
 During the German occupation of Kyiv, the studio premises were used as a production base for the creation of propaganda films by the Ukraine Film Society.

 The apple orchard on the side of the avenue near the studios was planted by the order of Dovzhenko himself.
 In 1957, it was named in memory of Oleksandr Dovzhenko.

 Since 1987, the Debut, specialized in the first films of directors.
 His managers were Alexander Adolov (until 1990) and Arthur Voattsky (after 1990).

 In December 2009, a studio for the digital restoration of Ukrainian films was opened on the complex.

+On 15 June 2026, the studio was attacked in a Russian strike on Kyiv, destroying a costume collection that contained approximately 100 thousand outfits and three million articles of clothing.
+Other buildings on the studio premises were also damaged.
+Russia claimed the studio had a production facility for Ukrainian drones.

 The Dovzhenko National Film Studio is an enterprise with a full complex technological cycle.
-Along with the shooting of its own films, the film studio provides services to other film and television companies in the production of their products, belongs to the producers of national films in Ukraine, approved by the Cabinet of Ministers of Ukraine from January 26, 2011 No. 48.
+Along with the shooting of its own films, the film studio provides services to other film and television companies in the production of their products, belongs to the producers of national films in Ukraine, approved by the Cabinet of Ministers of Ukraine from 26 January 2011 No. 48.